 Man jailed for 10 years for biting 'chunk' out of man's face in a takeaway

-A 26-year-old man has been jailed for 10 years for two violent assaults at a takeaway where he bit a 'chunk' out of a man's face.

 Jamie Furnell, of Hildyard Street in Grimsby, was arrested on the evening of Friday, June 21 at the takeaway on Pasture Street in Grimsby.